 The Rossyln Chapel shouldn’t be regarded as another decaying ruin like the hundreds of haunted castles you’ll find in your Scotland explorations.
 Popular among mystery enthusiasts and treasure hunters, (especially since Dan Brown sourced it in his bestseller) the chapel has stirred the imagination for over 500 years, while the atavistic stories, old as time and Christianity itself, are still being spread in the modern day.
 Described as “a poem of stone, powered by stars,” the infamous miniature temple represents more than a religious landmark for many, and its breathtaking sculptures question the realities of our occidental history, unexpectedly morphing it into epic fiction.

-From the Dance Macabre motif to the Seven Virtues, or the Nordic dragons to the pagan “Green Men” figures, the sculptural ornaments adorning the church are sometimes misleading.
-They comprise a syncretic iconography that is one of the more puzzling of the European Heritage, an architectural brain teaser which presents a quirky reexamination of the knowledge of our past.
-Needless to say, the speculative theories that emerged around Rosslyn caused a surfeit of enraptured minds and sleepless nights for the relentless art historians, freemasons and conspiracy aficionados that investigated the case.
+From the Dance Macabre motif to the Seven Virtues, or the Nordic dragons to the over 100 pagan “Green Men” figures, the sculptural ornaments adorning the church are sometimes misleading.
+They comprise a syncretic iconography that is one of the more puzzling of the European Heritage, an architectural brain teaser that presents a quirky reexamination of the knowledge of our past.
+Needless to say, the speculative theories that emerged around Rosslyn caused a surfeit of enraptured minds and sleepless nights for the relentless art historians, freemasons, and conspiracy aficionados that investigated the case.

-Here is the handful of historical facts that can be confirmed:
+Here is a handful of historical facts that can be confirmed: